SansGuidon/bookmarks/sections/programming.md

 * [Hacknet](http://www.hacknet-os.com/) - a hacking game simulator (not free), potentially boring (move to hackmud)
 * [h a c k m u d](https://www.hackmud.com/) - hackmud, a hacking game simulator (not free) with programming challenges
 * [Exercism](https://exercism.org/) - Get really good at programming. | Develop fluency in 55 programming languages with our unique blend of learning, practice and mentoring.
 Exercism is fun, effective and 100% free, forever.
+* [a11yphant](https://a11yphant.com/) - Learning web accessibility made easy | Learn web accessibility, one step at a time, broken down into manageable pieces, called challenges.
+You won't need to read large amounts of text to complete those.
+Instead, you will learn by applying the concepts in code.
+Get started with your first web accessibility challenge and improve your skills.

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices